spack/spack/lib/spack/docs/getting_started.rst

    ...

 This shows which C, C++, and Fortran compilers were detected by Spack.
-Notice also that we didn't have to be too specific about the version.
+Notice that we didn't have to be too specific about the version.
 We just said ``intel@15``, and information about the only matching Intel compiler was displayed.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Manual compiler configuration
+Manual Compiler Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If auto-detection fails, you can manually configure a compiler by editing your ``~/.spack/compilers.yaml`` file.
-You can do this by running ``spack config edit compilers``, which will open the file in your ``$EDITOR``.
+Run ``spack config edit compilers``, which will open the file in your ``$EDITOR``.

 Each compiler configuration in the file looks like this: